Chaithra-S-Nayak/Spotify-UI-Clone/README.md

 # Spotify-UI-Clone

-This project was developed as part of the IBM SkillBuild Internship.
+This project was developed as part of the Edunet Foundation Internship.
 The website is built using HTML, CSS, and JavaScript technologies.
 It is a responsive and user-friendly web application that allows users to play music.

 ## Tech-Stack